 |4-wise (branchless)||600 cycles/search||3.5 ×|

 So we are able to go 3 to 4 times faster, on what is effectively a memory bound problem, by interleaving 32 binary searches together.
 Interleaving merely 16 searches might also be preferable on some systems.

 But why is this not higher than 4 times faster?
 Surely the processor can issue more than 4 memory loads at once?

 That is because the 1-wise search, even without speculation, already benefits from the fact that we are streaming multiple binary searches, so that more than one is ongoing at any one time.
-Indeed, I can prevent the processor from usefully executing more than one search either by inserting memory fences between each search, or by making the target of one search dependent on the index found in the previous search.
+When running a loop, the processor will not, in general, complete the first iteration, then proceed with the next iteration: instead the execution of the successive iterations will overlap.
+I can prevent the processor from usefully executing more than one search either by inserting memory fences between each search, or by making the target of one search dependent on the index found in the previous search (see ‘independent’ in the table).
 When I do so the time goes up to 2100 cycles/array which is approximately 9 times longer than 32-wise approach.
 The exact ratio (9) varies depending on the exact processor: I get a factor of 7 on the older Skylake architecture and a factor of 5 on an ARM Skylark processor.

 Implementation-wise, I code my algorithms in pure C/C++.
 There is no need for fancy, esoteric instructions.
 The condition move instructions are pretty much standard and old at this point.
 Sadly, I only know how to convince one compiler (GNU GCC) to reliably produce conditional move instructions.
 And I have no clue how to control how Java, Swift, Rust or any other language deals with branches.